ConceptJunkie/rpn/README.md

 ## Running RPN using the source:

-rpn is written in Python 3, and requires several libraries for the hard math stuff (gmpy2 is optional, but recommended for improved performance).
+rpn is written in Python 3, and requires several libraries for the hard math stuff.

 Please see requirements.txt for a list of required Python packages.

 Windows users will want to use Christophe Gohlke's Windows installers for gmpy2 and pyephem at https://www.lfd.uci.edu/~gohlke/pythonlibs/.

-Using rpnChilada:
+## Using rpnChilada

 rpnChilada is very easy to use.
 It's just like any RPN calculator: Operands go first, then the operators.
 All examples assume `rpn` is an alias for `python /<path-to-rpn>/rpn.py`.
 In interactive mode, you leave off the `rpn`.
 I always create an alias for "python rpn.py" called "rpn".
 If you are using the package installed with pip, there are commands in the scripts directories called "rpn" and "rpnChilada" to launch rpnChilada.